-Creating amazing photos may seem intimidating.
-But with a bit of work, you can make great product ads that will have customers beating down your door!
+Creating amazing photos for your products may seem intimidating.
+But with a bit of work, you can make great product ads that will have customers coming for more.
 Follow a few simple steps, and you can be creating professional-looking image ads in no time.

 To create amazing Facebook and Instagram image ads, you need to brainstorm ideas, research ads from your competitors and colleagues, know what photos audiences want, understand basic photography concepts, and use proper lighting.
 With these tips, you can easily create eye-catching ads.

 If that sounds like a lot to learn, don’t worry.
 By the time you get through with this article, you’ll be well on your way to taking better photos and creating amazing Facebook and Instagram ads.

 Brainstorming should be an ongoing process.
 When you are doing 100 or more new ads a month, you need to keep coming up with innovative ideas to keep your campaigns fresh.